PACIFIC ALLIED (WOMEN'S) COUNCIL INSPIRES FAITH IN IDEALS CONCERNING ALL. INCORPORATED

 ASSISTANT NATIONAL SECRETARY

-Fabie is currently based in Wellington and a part of the Wellington Central Branch, and has been a PACIFICA member since 2015.
+Based in Wellington, Fabie is currently the President for the Wellington Central Branch, and has been a member of PACIFICA since 2015.

 LOUISE MURPHY